minhqngo/minhqngo/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Minh Ngo (full name in Vietnamese is Ngô Quang Minh).
-Currently I'm working as a data scientist.
 I'm interested in building tiny tiny deep learning models, and apply them to solve problems in computer vision and natural language processing.